HL7/davinci-ecdx/input/pagecontent/sending-attachments.md

 - For *Unsolicited* Attachments, the Payer *pre-negotiates* with the Provider whether electronic or digital signatures are required.
 If signatures are required, *all* attachments will be signed by the provider submitting them.
 - For *Solicited* Attachments, the Payer *pre-negotiates* with the Provider whether electronic or digital signatures are required for:
   1. *all* attachments
-  2. or *only* for attachments where the attachment request communicates the signature requirement using the `Task.input` [signature flag](StructureDefinition-cdex-task-attachment-request-definitions.html#Task.input:signature) input parameter.
+  2. or *only* for attachments where the attachment request communicates the signature requirement using the `Task.input` "signature" input parameter.
-- The Payer/Requester follows the documentation on the [Signatures] page for validating signatures.
+- The Payer/Requester follows the documentation on the [Signatures] page to validate signatures.
-  - If the signatures fail verification when processing the '$submit-attachments' operation, the Data Source/Responder **SHALL** return an HTTP `400 Bad Request` *and* an OperationOutcome declaring that the signature was invalid.
+  - If the signatures fail verification when processing the [`$submit-attachment`] operation, the Data Source/Responder **SHALL** return an HTTP `400 Bad Request` *and* an OperationOutcome declaring that the signature was invalid.

 #### Provider Requirements

 {% include data-source-sig-rules.md %}

-- In this example, the Provider submits a patient's active conditions to the Payer to support a claim .
+- In this example, the Provider submits a patient's active conditions to the Payer to support a claim.
-- Unlike Scenario 1, which uses DocumentReference resources to index the C-CDA attachment, FHIR resources representing the patient's active conditions are transformed into a FHIR Document bundle, and the Bundle is digitally signed.
+Unlike Scenario 1, which uses DocumentReference resources to index the C-CDA attachment, FHIR resources representing the patient's active conditions are transformed into a digitally signed FHIR Document bundle.
 - See the [Signatures] page for a detailed explanation of how the signature was created and verified.

 {% include examplebutton_default.html example="unsolicited-attachment-scenario3.md" b_title = "Click Here To See Example Signed FHIR Resource Attachments" %}

 #### Example: The Signature Cannot Be Verified

-This example is the same as the previous example above, except the digital signature cannot be verified.
+This example is the same as the previous one, except the digital signature cannot be verified.
 However, the interaction it illustrates would be the same whether the attachment was a digitally signed C-CDA, FHIR Document, or QuestionnaireResponse.

-- In this example, the Provider submits the patient's active conditions to the Payer to support a claim .
+- In this example, the Provider submits the patient's active conditions to the Payer to support a claim.
 - Unlike the previous example, the Payer cannot verify the signature because the certificate is expired.
 - An HTTP `400 Bad Request` and OperationOutcome are returned.